zhouyl/flowblade/docs/components/data-display/rating.md

 # Rating

 Rating component for displaying and collecting star ratings.
 Rating provides a flexible way to display and collect ratings with support for various sizes and colors.
+Perfect for product reviews, feedback forms, and rating displays.

 ## Requirements